LLM Program Optimization via Retrieval Augmented Search: Retrieval Augmented Search

-In the program optimization problem, the goal is to take a program $p\in\mathcal{P}$ as input, and output an optimized program $p'\in\mathcal{P}$ that is semantically equivalent to $p$.
+\textbf{Problem formulation.} In the program optimization problem, the goal is to take a program $p\in\mathcal{P}$ as input, and output an optimized program $p'\in\mathcal{P}$ that is semantically equivalent to $p$.
 Typically, we are additionally given a set of test cases $\{(x_i,y_i)\}_{i=1}^k$ to check correctness; then, denoting the output of program $p$ on input $x$ as $p(x)$, we are searching for programs $p$ such that $p(x_i)=y_i$ for all $i\in\{1,...,k\}$.
 While test cases do not guarantee semantic equivalence, they are widely used in machine learning for checking program equivalence \citep{chen2021evaluating, alphacode}.

-We focus on reducing running time, which we denote $R(p)\in\mathbb{R}$.
+For PIE, we focus on reducing running time, which we denote $R(p)\in\mathbb{R}$.
 Since we want the fastest correct program, we let $R(p)=-\infty$ if $p$ does not pass one of the given test cases.
 In practice, measuring a speedup can be difficult due to the stochastic nature of program execution.
 Recent work has proposed benchmarks that seek to mitigate this issue.
-The approach used by the PIE benchmark is to measure performance using a system simulator (specifically, gem5~\cite{binkert2011gem5}), which provides deterministic emulation of hardware, enabling fully reproducible results.
+The approach used by the PIE benchmark is to measure performance using a system simulator (specifically, gem5~\citep{binkert2011gem5}), which provides deterministic emulation of hardware, enabling fully reproducible results.
 Finally, we also set $R(p)=-\infty$ if evaluating $p$ in gem5 times out.
+For Mercury, we set $R(p)$ to be a modified form of Beyond@1, their runtime percentile metric (described in Section~ \ref{sec:exp_1}).

-To aid in adaptation, we assume we are given a training set of slow-fast program pairs $\Pi=\{(p,p')\}_{j=1}^n$, where $p$ is an unoptimized program and $p'$ is a hand-optimized program.
-For instance, the PIE benchmark constructs such a dataset based on sequences of submissions from individual participants in competitive programming challenges~\cite{shypula2023learning}.
+To aid adaptation, we assume given a training set of slow-fast program pairs $\Pi=\{(p,p')\}_{j=1}^n$, where $p$ is an unoptimized program and $p'$ is a hand-optimized program; e.g., the PIE benchmark constructs such a dataset based on sequences of submissions from individual participants in competitive programming challenges~\citep{shypula2023learning}.
 Given a sequence of submissions $p_1,...,p_k$, they include pairs $(p_i,p_{i'})$ where $i<i'$ and where $p_{i'}$ is at least 10\% faster than $p_i$ according to gem5, i.e., $R(p_{i'})\ge1.1\cdot R(p_i)$.
-They also provide a subset of \emph{high-quality} training pairs that achieve a more substantial speedup by selecting a subset of the pairs $(p_{i'}, p_i)$ with the highest speedups $\frac{R(p_{i'})}{R(p_i)}$.
+They also provide a subset of \emph{high-quality} training pairs that achieve a more substantial speedup by selecting a subset of the pairs $(p_{i'}, p_i)$ with the highest speedups $R(p_{i'})/R(p_i)$.
+Using their approach, we also construct a training set for Mercury by selecting high-quality pairs.

 Finally, we are interested in blackbox adaptation techniques, which do not adjust the weights of the LLM; instead, they focus on prompting the LLM to improve performance.
 These prompts can be dynamic (e.g., include dynamically retrieved training examples), multi-turn (e.g., iteratively refine an example based on feedback), or incorporate search (e.g., incrementally apply a sequence of prompts.